What's New in FIRST?

 2001 October 15

 A new catalog has been released that includes all data taken through May 2001.
-This catalog covers about 7954 square degrees in the north galactic cap and 611 square degrees in the south galactic cap, for a total of 8565 square degrees containing ~771,000 sources.
+This catalog covers about 7954 square degrees in the north Galactic cap and 611 square degrees in the south Galactic cap, for a total of 8565 square degrees containing ~771,000 sources.
 The new catalog and images are accessible via the FIRST Search Engine.
 The most recent images are not yet available through the FIRST Cutout Server, but they should be loaded on the server shortly.

 2001 September 26